aosabook/500lines/modeller/chapter.md

 Rendering in OpenGL is based on polygons defined by vertices and normals.
 For example, to render one side of a cube, we specify the 4 vertices and the normal of the side.

 Legacy OpenGL provides a "fixed function pipeline".
-By setting global variables, the programmer can enable and disable automated implementations of features such as lighting, colouring, face culling, etc. OpenGL then automatically renders the scene with the enabled functionality.
+By setting global variables, the programmer can enable and disable automated implementations of features such as lighting, coloring, face culling, etc. OpenGL then automatically renders the scene with the enabled functionality.
 This functionality is deprecated.

 Modern OpenGL, on the other hand, features a programmable rendering pipeline where the programmer writes small programs called "shaders" that run on dedicated graphics hardware (GPUs).
 The programmable pipeline of Modern OpenGL has replaced Legacy OpenGL.